-- (b) Joint Rulemaking for Exchanges and Intermediaries.-The Commodity Futures Trading Commission and the Securities and Exchange Commission shall jointly issue rules to exempt persons dually registered with the Commodity Futures Trading Commission as a digital commodity exchange and with and the Securities and Exchange Commission as a digital asset trading system-from duplicative, conflicting, or unduly burdensome provisions of this Act, the securities laws, and the Commodity Exchange Act and the rules thereunder, to the extent such exemption would foster the development of fair and orderly markets in digital assets, be necessary or appropriate in the public interest, and be consistent with the protection of investors. - (c) Joint Rulemaking for Mixed Digital Asset Transactions.-The Commodity Futures Trading Commission and the Securities and Exchange Commission shall jointly issue rules applicable to mixed digital asset transactions under this Act and the amendments made by this Act, including by further defining such term - (d) Protection of Self-custody.- - (1) In General.-The Financial Crimes Enforcement Network may not issue any rule or order that would prohibit a U.S. individual from- - (A) maintaining a hardware wallet, software wallet, or other means to facilitate such individual's own custody of digital assets; or - (B) conducting transactions with and self-custody of digital assets for any lawful purpose. - (2) Rule of construction.-Paragraph (1) may not be construed to limit the ability of Financial Crimes Enforcement Network to carry out any enforcement authority action. - (e) Joint Rulemaking, Procedures, or Guidance for Delisting.-Not later than 30 days after the date of the enactment of this Act, the Commodity Futures Trading Commission and the Securities and Exchange Commission shall jointly issue rules, procedures, or guidance (as determined appropriate by the Commissions) regarding the process to delist an asset for trading under sections 106 and 107 of this Act if the Commissions determine that the listing is inconsistent with the Commodity Exchange Act, the securities laws (including regulations under those laws), or this Act.

-(f) Joint Rulemaking for Capital Requirements.-The Commodity Futures Trading Commission and the Securities and Exchange Commission shall jointly issue rules to require a person with multiple registrations with the Commodity Futures Trading Commission, the Securities and Exchange Commission, or both such agencies to maintain sufficient capital to comply with the stricter of any applicable capital requirements to which such person is subject to by reason of such registrations.

-SEC.
-106. NOTICE OF INTENT TO REGISTER FOR DIGITAL COMMODITY EXCHANGES, BROKERS, AND DEALERS.

-- (a) In General.- - (1) Notice of intent to register.-Any person may file a notice of intent to register with the Commodity Futures Trading Commission (in this subsection referred to as the "Commission") as a- - (A) digital commodity exchange, for a person intending to register as a digital commodity exchange under section 5i of the Commodity Exchange Act; - (B) digital commodity broker, for a person intending to register as a digital commodity broker under section 4u of such Act; or - (C) digital commodity dealer, for a person intending to register as a digital commodity dealer under section 4u of such Act. - (2) Filing Conditions.-A person desiring to file filing a notice of intent to register under paragraph (1) shall be in compliance with this section if the person- - (A) submits to the Commission-
+- (b) Joint Rulemaking for Exchanges and Intermediaries.- The Commodity Futures Trading Commission and the Securities and Exchange Commission shall jointly issue rules to exempt persons dually registered with the Commodity Futures Trading Commission as a digital commodity exchange and with and the Securities and Exchange Commission as a digital asset trading system from duplicative, conflicting, or unduly burdensome provisions of this Act, the securities laws, and the Commodity Exchange Act and the rules thereunder, to the extent such exemption would foster the development of fair and orderly markets in digital assets, be necessary or appropriate in the public interest, and be consistent with the protection of investors. - (c) Joint Rulemaking for Mixed Digital Asset Transactions.- The Commodity Futures Trading Commission and the Securities and Exchange Commission shall -jointly -issue rules applicable to mixed digital asset transactions under this Act and the amendments made by this Act including by further defining such term . - (d) Protection of Self-custody.- - (1) In General.- The Financial Crimes Enforcement Network may not issue any rule or order that would prohibit a U.S. individual from- - (A) maintaining a hardware wallet, software wallet, or other means to facilitate such individual's own custody of digital assets; or - (B) conducting transactions with and self-custody of digital assets for any lawful purpose. - (2) Rule of construction.- Paragraph (1) may not be construed to limit the ability of Financial Crimes Enforcement Network to carry out any enforcement authority action. - (e) Joint Rulemaking, Procedures, or Guidance for Delisting.- Not later than 30 days after the date of the enactment of this Act, the Commodity Futures Trading Commission and the Securities and Exchange Commission shall jointly issue rules, procedures, or guidance (as determined appropriate by the Commissions) regarding the process to delist an asset for trading under sections 106 and 107 of this Act if the Commissions determine that the listing is inconsistent with the Commodity Exchange Act, the securities laws (including regulations under those laws), or this Act. - (f) Joint Rulemaking for Capital Requirements.- The Commodity Futures Trading Commission and the Securities and Exchange Commission shall jointly issue rules to require a person with multiple registrations with the Commodity Futures Trading Commission, the Securities and Exchange Commission, or both such agencies to maintain sufficient capital to comply with the stricter of any applicable capital requirements to which such person is subject to by reason of such registrations. - SEC.
+105. NOTICE OF INTENT TO REGISTER FOR DIGITAL COMMODITY EXCHANGES, BROKERS, AND DEALERS. - (a) In General.- - (1) Notice of intent to register.- Any person may file a notice of intent to register with the Commodity Futures Trading Commission (in this subsection referred to as the "Commission") as a- - (A) digital commodity exchange, for a person intending to register as a digital commodity exchange under section 5i of the Commodity Exchange Act; - (B) digital commodity broker, for a person intending to register as a digital commodity broker under section 4u of such Act; or associated person, for a person intending to register under section 4k(4) of such Act.